-Let’s take an in-depth look at five of the best wallets for securely storing QTUM tokens.
+We take an in-depth look at six of the best wallets for securely storing QTUM tokens.

 Qtum is an open-source blockchain platform designed to allow developers to build applications and smart contracts.
 Its native currency, the QTUM token, has developed into one of the world’s top 25 cryptocurrencies by market cap at the time of this writing (March 2018).

 However, if you’re planning on buying QTUM, you’ll first need to find a suitable wallet where you can safely store your tokens.
 As well as official web, desktop and mobile wallets, there are also a few third-party wallets available that support QTUM tokens.
-Keep reading for more details on five of the best Qtum wallets to help you choose one that suits your needs.
+Keep reading for more details on the best six to help you choose one that suits your needs.

 Top wallets for QTUM